-- Between all Java primitive types (including their wrappers) and String, e.g. between int and String or Boolean and String. - Between enum types and String. - Between big number types (java.math.BigInteger, java.math.BigDecimal) and Java primitive types (including their wrappers) as well as String - Between JAXBElement<T> and T, List<JAXBElement<T>> and List<T> - Between java.util.Calendar/java.util.Date and JAXB's XMLGregorianCalendar - Between java.util.Date/XMLGregorianCalendar and String.
-A format string as understood by java.text.SimpleDateFormat can be specified via the dateFormat option as this:
+- Between enum types and String. - Between big number types (java.math.BigInteger, java.math.BigDecimal) and Java primitive types (including their wrappers) as well as String.
+A format string as understood by java.text.DecimalFormat can be specified.

-Example 14.
-Conversion from Date to String
+Example 19.
+Conversion from BigDecimal to String